szstonelee/gointernal/slice.md

 [0 2 3 4 5 6 7]
 ```

-a and b share the same backed array.
+a and b share the same backed array at the beginning.
 But after append(), things change.
 Because b can not accomdate the capacity of 7, it needs an new allocated array for append(), so first copy then append the new array.

 In the above code, a and b have different backed array in the end.